aczw/cuda-path-tracer/README.md

 ## Program structure

 - Path tracer is run for a certain number of iterations.
 This is determined by the scene file we're currently running
-- Each iteration, represented by one call to `path_tracer::run`, first generates the initial set of rays coming out of the camera
+- Each iteration, represented by one call to `PathTracer::run_iteration`, first generates the initial set of rays coming out of the camera
 - Then we enter a loop that does the following:
   - Using the calculated rays, compute potential intersections with the scene
   - Stream compaction away dead paths, i.e. paths that did not intersect with anything or went out of bounds